Thank you to all the delegates that attended the Symposium. Recordings of selected talks will be available in approximatly 2-3 weeks.

 Cordoba has a small airport (Airport code ODB), but you will find significantly more flight options from other regional airports.

-From Malaga Airport you can take a local train or taxi to Málaga Central Station, and then get the high-speed train to Cordoba, which takes 45-50 minutes.
+From Malaga Airport you can take a local train or taxi to Málaga Central Station, and then get the high-speed train to Cordoba, which takes 45-50 minutes. (please note train time may be longer due to train speed restrictions)

 From Seville Airport you can take a local bus or taxi to Seville Central Station and then get the high-speed train which takes 35-40 minutes

-From Madrid Airport you can take a local train or taxi to Puerta de Atocha Station in Madrid, and then get the high-speed train to Cordoba, which takes 1h 40 minutes – 2 Hours.
+From Madrid Airport you can take a local train or taxi to Puerta de Atocha Station in Madrid, and then get the high-speed train to Cordoba, which takes 1h 40 minutes – 2 Hours. (please note train time may be longer due to train speed restrictions)

 Accommodation